fanatik3m/pythonProjectInstagramBotWithGui/README.md

 + Write data of account (which will be used) in config.py
 + Create folder with name 'cookies' in project location

+#To run program you need to run 'GUI.py'

-# ToDo: add multiprocessing and GUI to the project
+### ToDo: add multiprocessing and GUI to the project
 + In this program you can choose use muluiprocessing or don't use
 + In some pc's with multiprocessing will be faster
 + But in some pc's without multiprocessing will be faster